-This (oddly specific) feminist manifesto energized me.
-So much so that I founded Turbella.
-Our mission is to create the best waterproof shower caps, turbans and hair-drying wraps that women deserve.
+This oddly specific feminist manifesto energized me.
+So much so that I founded Turbella with the mission of creating the shower caps, turbans and hair-drying wraps that women need and deserve.

 They say the best ideas come while showering.
 I guess mine came while cursing my umpteenth sucky shower cap.
 The elastic on this particular one was so stretched out after a month that its only usefulness would have been as a tarp for a large pizza.
 The shower cap before that squeezed so tightly I wondered, under the thunder of water hitting it, if it was reshaping my sweaty head into a figure eight.
 I usually wasted half an hour post-shower wrestling my hair back from the Swamp Thing.
 Which got me puzzling...

 A triathlete can compete in the most punishing weather conditions and with today's cutting edge technical outerwear, she's covered.
 That's good.
 But that same athlete can't take a shower and keep her dry hair styled.
 That's ridiculous!

 What gives?
 Well, a crunchy disk of plastic stuck on a wimpy strip of elastic.
 We call it a shower cap although it's actually a bathing cap.
 It was patented in 1903 to wear while soaking in the (clawfoot) tub – definitely not for standing under a torrent of water in a steamy enclosure.

 The shower cap hasn't really changed in those 115+ years.
 Which is awesome if you're a Victorian ghost.
 But if you have places to be this millennium, the bathing cap is a crazy-making relic.
 Maybe crazy is contagious, because I became obsessed developing a shower cap for today's needs and environments.